Representing Auto Accident Victims in New Jersey

 Personal Injury Protection (PIP)

-All New York State residents, and almost all New Jersey residents, are required to carry personal injury projection, an extension of auto insurance to cover the economic aspects of injuries resulting from accidents.
-PIP covers not only the insured driver, but any passengers or pedestrians who suffer injury in the accident.
+All New York State residents, and almost all New Jersey residents, are required to carry personal injury projection, an extension of auto insurance to cover the economic aspects of injuries resulting from crashes.
+PIP covers not only the insured driver, but any passengers or pedestrians who suffer injury in the crash.

-Victims of auto accidents may suffer all kinds of injuries, some requiring prolonged medical care.
+Victims of car crashes may suffer all kinds of injuries, some requiring prolonged medical care.
 If you have been in a serious car accident, you may, in addition to minor scrapes, lacerations, bruises and swelling, have suffered:

 - Bone Fracture